Please note, as at Monday 18/10/21 this page is in the process of being updated and should be finalised by tomorrow, 19/10/21.

 Facts & Figures

-The cost to Australian society of alcohol, tobacco, and other drug misuse in the financial year 2004/05 was estimated at $56.1 billion, including costs to the health and hospitals system, lost workplace productivity, road accidents and crime.
+The cost to Australian society of alcohol, tobacco, and other drug misuse as reported in the 2019 National Drug Strategy Household Survey (NDSHS)1, was estimated at $172 billion, including costs to the health and hospitals system, lost workplace productivity, road accidents and crime.

 When the effects of alcohol abuse are added, the result is a large, impaired portion of the national workforce.
 For the typical employer, this may mean unhealthy and at risk, employees, unsafe work conditions, loss of productivity, smaller profits, more accidents, theft and fraud, high staff turnover, high WorkCover premiums and a host of other negative effects for the employer and the employee.